cdupont/CorentinDupont-WebPage/blog/posts/2014-01-06-pipes-machines-IOT.markdown

               r

 This type signature means that a Producer can only output values.
 These values can be of any type, that's why we write it "b" instead of a concrete type like Int of Float.
-The input is set to the special type "()", pronounced "bottom". "()" is a type that contains no values, and thus naturally no data can be sent to the Producer.
+The input is set to the special type "()", pronounced "unit". "()" is a type that contains only one value, and thus naturally no (interesting) data can be sent to the Producer.
+"()" for our purpose serves to "close" one end of the Proxy.

 Conversely, a Consumer is a Proxy with its output type set to ():